PawseySC/singularity-containers/_episodes/33-gpu-gromacs.md

 >
 >You can browse the available containerised packages through the various category boxes.  *E.g.* click on the **High Performance Computing** box, then click on the >**Gromacs** one.
 {: .callout}

+The GPU manufacturer *AMD* has also recently created a web registry for container images: <https://www.amd.com/en/technologies/infinity-hub>.